nightscout/nightscout.github.io/docs/nightscout/new_user.md

 h) If you want to link your Dexcom Share account as a data source, complete the following lines:

 !!!note
-    If you use a DIY closed loop system it is recommended that you let it upload to Nightscout.
+    If you use a DIY closed loop system it is recommended that you let it upload to Nightscout instead of importing using Dexcom Share and the `bridge` plugin.

 <img src="..\img\NewNS35.png" style="zoom:80%;" />